Dreighck/CommerceApp/README.md

     - Attribute - 2: String name
     - Attribute - 3: double price
     - Attribute - 4: String description (Nullable)
+    - Attribute - 5: Cart for OnetoOne mapping

 #### Endpoints
 - /api/v1/products - GET PUT POST--this will display all current Products in the db that are for sale